An initial public offering (IPO) presents many financial benefits, but also materially changes a company’s risk profile.

 Before launching an IPO, businesses should work with their insurance advisors to build a D&O insurance program that addresses their critical risks before, during, and after an offering.
 Businesses can follow a simple process that can minimize time and effort while better ensuring robust coverage is in place.
 In building D&O programs ahead of IPOs, risk professionals should work with their insurance advisors to:

-To view the D&O coverage timeline during an IPO, or to view further private and public company D&O considerations, click here to download the pdf.
+To view the D&O coverage timeline during an IPO, or to view further private and public company D&O considerations, download the full report.